 This is very new for me, I didn't expected it.
 The photography is the best and the ambiance sound amazing, the way in which the director presents the border between these countries made me ask a lot of questions, and think about humans, and stuff.
 These 60 mins changed a lot of thoughts about documentaries and the capacity of the images to give a message, the power they have in us.

 Interesting take on borders.
 By studying the transformed landscape, we discover something about ourselves - the prime homophobic urge to divide, separate, exclude.
-There are some great shots and impressive scenery, but unfortunately, there are also uninspiring ones.
+There are some great shots and impressive scenery, unfortunately, there are also uninspiring ones.
 The cinematography and sound create a hypnotic atmosphere, but then again, there are moments of boredom.
-I have mixed feelings about Tectonics...
+A mixed bag revolving around an interesting idea.

 This might be considered Peter Bo Rappamund's most political film by virtue of its framing the US / Mexico border culture as a de-peopled, innocent landscape; a tabula rasa upon which can be inscribed the residue of human drama and the contestation of space that inform are knowledge of this landscape.
 It is a beautiful movie and a solemn one.
 We are swallowed up by space upon which we seek to assert our dominion.

 I know how to read a film, I don't have the vocab to read visual art.
 Treating this as an installation, I couldn't keep still long enough for one sitting, but this was an in-fucking-credible silently-raging-but-tranquil feast.
 I want it on replay on a plasma screen on the walls of my home.

 Beautiful absurdity.
 To watch this film is both a treat for the eyes and a debacle to contemplate.
 The colors and images were marvelous; the notion of a fence of such rusted magnitude was bewildering.
 My favourite border indication was the row of tiny red flags in a field...